 Responding to the coronavirus pandemic is very clearly a global challenge and for an international organization like Element, it reaches into all corners of our world.
 Our teams have been demonstrating a huge amount of resilience in the way in which they are responding to a situation that is constantly evolving and bringing uncertainty to the way in which we must now live and work.We remain focused on the actions we need to take to keep our people and our laboratories safe, and where we can, we are remaining open – especially where we carry out work supporting critical industries.
 In all cases, we have implemented appropriate distancing and hygiene measures, ensuring our teams can work safely at all times, and where work can be performed from home, our colleagues are doing so.

 Customers are being regularly updated on our services to limit any potential disruption to their supply chain, and we are continuing to comply with any extra measures they request.
 In a small number of cases, we have had to temporarily close a laboratory, however in the past few weeks we have been able to reopen a number of them and support customers again.Our colleagues have rapidly adapted to new circumstances and ways of supporting each other and our customers in these challenging times.
 You can watch a short film here that was created by Element colleagues and shows how they have been responding across the globe.

-Our laboratories are starting to contribute directly to the fight against coronavirus, and in the UK we are providing our expertise, free of charge, to manufacturers and the government to test rapidly-manufactured ventilators to ensure that they are safe for use in hospitals.
+Our laboratories continue to contribute directly to the fight against coronavirus, and in the UK, we are providing our expertise, free of charge, to manufacturers and the government to test rapidly-manufactured ventilators to ensure that they are safe for use in hospitals.
 Read about it here.